magoo/minimalist-risk-management/MEETINGS.md

 #  Risk Management Meetings :sleeping:
-The following are agendas for risk management meetings.
+The following are agendas for risk management meetings following the methodology written [here](README.md).
 Or, the topics to discuss in asynchronous communication.

 ## :rocket: 1.
 Kick off and design the program with leadership
 *Participants*: Whoever asked for Risk Management to exist.
 Alternatively, whoever will sponsor the influence the program may have on the business.